 Births, Marriages & Deaths

 Birth and death certificates are available for anyone who was a Chelmsford resident at the time of the event.
 Marriage certificates are available for couples who filed their notice of intention of marriage in Chelmsford.
-If you need a copy of a birth, marriage, or death certificate, call the Town Clerk's Office prior to coming into the office and we'll have it ready for you.
+If you need a copy of a birth, marriage, or death certificate, fill out this Vital Records Request Form or call the Town Clerk's Office prior to coming into the office and we'll have it ready for you.
 Only cash or check payments are accepted.
 You can also send a request with a check and self addresses, stamped envelope to the Town Clerk's Office and a copy will be mailed to you.

 Certified Copy of Birth

 If the parents were living in Chelmsford and the child was born in a Lowell, Boston, Winchester, or other Massachusetts hospital, then Chelmsford should have a copy of this record, as well as the city or town where the birth occurred.

 If the couple filed their Notice of Intention of Marriage (applied for a marriage license) in Chelmsford, then Chelmsford should have a copy.

 If the deceased was a Chelmsford resident at the time of death, or if the death occurred in Chelmsford, then Chelmsford would have a copy as well as the city or town where the hospital is located.